Alek Thomas Preview, Player Props: Diamondbacks vs. Cubs

-Alek Thomas, with a slugging percentage of .290 in his past 10 games -- including one home run -- will be in action for the Arizona Diamondbacks versus the Chicago Cubs, with Javier Assad on the hill, September 7 at 7:40 PM ET.
+Alek Thomas -- .161 average over his past 10 games -- will be in action for the Arizona Diamondbacks versus the Chicago Cubs, with Jameson Taillon on the mound, on September 8 at 2:20 PM ET.

-In his most recent game, he collected five RBI (going 2-for-4 with a home run and a walk) against the Rockies.
+He had a hitless performance in his previous game (0-for-4) against the Cubs.

 Alek Thomas Game Info & Props vs. the Cubs